zuri-training/Pro_Team_41_Chunk-File/README.md

            new_file  = df[row_start:row_start+rows_per_file]
            new_file.to_csv(f"{folder_name}/chunk_{row_start}.csv")
    ```
+ ###### N.B.
+Although the user may select the number of chunks/files they require, they may find that the files generated are one chunk/file more than requested.
+ This was inevitable because as the algorithim is chunking the files, it prioritises the usability of the file.
+This means that if the required number of chunks/files are generated but they are not usable, the algorithm will try to increase the number of chunks to meet the CSV or JSON file standards, such that the file is usable.

-> Deploying to the server
+> #### Deploying to the server

-> Implementing the frontend of the platform according to design specifications
+> #### Implementing the frontend of the platform according to design specifications

 ## Product Specialization